ArdaYilmazlar/C-Sudoku/README.md

 # C-Sudoku
 Sudoku creator/player written in C, works on only windows due to differences between the ways of windows and linux handling command line.
+Uses brute force algorithms to create a sudoku.